UWPCE-PythonCert/ProgrammingInPython/source/exercises/mailroom-oo.rst

 this design allows you to quickly look up donor by their name and get a donor object instance to work with.

 Another option is to simply use a list of donor objects.
+You get to choose which you think is more appropriate.

 Remember that you should use `self.donors` attribute any time you want to work with data about a single donor, most of your methods in this class will utilize it in some way.
-This is really want classes are desined for.
+This is really what classes are desined for.

 **Examples:**